yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 (XXX: Pseudocode)

-Before addressing the elephant in the room and discarding this approach, I to mention some of its benefits.
+Before addressing the elephant in the room and discarding this approach, I want to mention some of its benefits.
 First, there is no need to build acceleration structures - you already have the arrays of objects, or you can cheaply produce them, in case your representation does not exactly match what the raytracer needs.
 This is not going to be true for the more sophisticated designs, where a part of the raytracing cost will be spent on organizing data to accelerate raytracing.
 Another good thing about these arrays is that the resulting code is very easy to SIMD.
 Going wide can happen over rays